 The degree has a high standing both academically and professionally and the quality of the programme and the School is recognised by the Chartered Institute of Building with Accredited Centre status and by the Royal Institution of Chartered Surveyors as a Partnering Establishment.
-This means students graduating with the MSc Construction Project Management are exempt from the educational requirements for both the CIOB and the RICS and can apply for the professional training needed for full membership.
+When you graduate with the MSc Construction Project Management you are exempt from the educational requirements for both the CIOB and the RICS and can apply for the professional training needed for full membership.

 Introduction to the School

 The School of the Built Environment delivers an exciting range of professionally-accredited postgraduate programmes designed to develop innovative and creative professionals equipped to react to the challenges of the modern global built environment.